wp-plugins/wp-user-stylesheet-switcher/readme.txt

 If no icon files are specified in the admin settings, the buttons will show the name of the stylesheet.

 If you want to offer the option of desactivating all stylesheets, you have to add an option give a name to that option and specify a an empty css file in the configuration page.
 Then, select that option in the droplist "Option to remove stylesheets".

+= Show icon link =
+If showing the available stylesheets as icons, you can also print the name of the stylesheets before, after, over or under the icon.
+In php, you would add 'icon_names'=>'after' to the array to show the names after each icon.

 = Automatic stylesheet rotation =
 This option offer to possibility to automatically change the stylesheet.
 There are different options (weekday, week, month, year or random)